nus-cs2103-AY2324S1/ip/README.md

 `delete [task]`

 To use:
-`find cat`
+`find cats`
-- Finding a task called cat
+- Finding a task called cats
 ---
 ### `delete` - delete the task
 Syntax: